 World Heritage Cruises is located in Strahan on Tasmania’s beautiful and rugged West Coast.
-Cruise on a modern, specially designed catamaran into the world’s last great temperate rainforest, deep into the World Heritage Area.
+Join us on our brand new specially designed, Tasmanian built catamaran, as we cruise into the world’s last great temperate rainforest deep within the Tasmanian Wilderness World Heritage Area.

-During the cruise, passengers enjoy the natural and historic features of Macquarie Harbour, including Hells Gates, an array of aquaculture farms, a Sarah Island penal settlement guided tour and two hours of cruising the Gordon River where you disembark to explore the rainforest and see a Huon pine tree that was a mere seedling 2,000 years ago.
+During the cruise, passengers enjoy the natural and historic features of Macquarie Harbour, including Hells Gates, an array of aquaculture farms, a Sarah Island penal settlement guided tour, cruising the majestic Gordon River.
+Disembark at Heritage Landing to explore the rainforest, walk amongst Huon pine trees that were merely a seedling 2,000 years ago.

 Informed and interesting narrative is a key part of the journey.

-A fresh individually packed lunch prepared onboard is included and features delicious cold meats, salads and fresh locally baked bread.
+A fresh individually packed lunch prepared on board is included and features delicious cold meats, salads, cheese and fresh locally baked bread.

-The vessel’s extra large windows provide uninterrupted panoramic viewing throughout, a spacious layout, outstanding comfort, and excellent onboard service will exceed passenger expectations making the cruise a thoroughly memorable experience.
+The brand new vessel Harbour Master II boasts extra-large windows for uninterrupted viewing throughout, a spacious layout, outstanding comfort, and excellent onboard service exceeding passenger expectations, making this cruise a thoroughly memorable experience.

 Contact for rates.